 Trewlwolow Kernow “Twilight in Cornwall”

-This elliptical chamber with an ovoid open to the sky proved to be a sensory experience as we moved down the underground passage into the brilliantly lit chamber with just one fabulous reflection of sunlight so perfectly outlined on the clean white walls.
+This elliptical chamber with an ovoid open to the sky proved to be a sensory experience.
+We moved down the underground passage into the brilliantly lit chamber with just one fabulous reflection of sunlight so perfectly outlined on the clean white walls.
 For me it felt rather like entering the underground fogou at Carn Euny and it must have brought the same sense of the world magnified to those ancient peoples

 The restless temple

-From a distance this appears to be a great reflection of a Greek temple but it is designed to move to an angle of forty five degrees in high winds and reflect the transient nature of consciousness.
+From a distance this appears to be a great reflection of a Greek temple.
+Yet it is designed to move to an angle of forty five degrees in high winds and reflect the transient nature of consciousness.

 Tim Shaw RA